-- 1. Submit completed program application form to Allied Health Services, MP450 909 S. Boston Tulsa, OK 74119 - 2.
-All prospective Medical Laboratory Technician Phlebotomy program students must complete an application for enrollment to the College. - 3.
-Acceptance to Tulsa Community College does not guarantee admission into the Medical Laboratory Technician Phlebotomy program. - 4.
-Eligible applicants to be interviewed for consideration for admission into the Medical Laboratory Technician Phlebotomy program will be notified by mail or phone. - 5.
+- 1. Applications are available through tulsacc.edu\ healthscienceapply.
+For more information, contact the Allied Health division office at (918) 595-7002. - 2.
+Submit all material to Allied Health Services, MP450, 919 S. Boston Tulsa, OK 74119 - 3.
+All prospective Medical Laboratory Technician Phlebotomy program students must complete an application for enrollment to the College. - 4.
+Acceptance to Tulsa Community College does not guarantee admission into the Medical Laboratory Technician Phlebotomy program. - 5.
+Eligible applicants to be interviewed for consideration for admission into the Medical Laboratory Technician Phlebotomy program will be notified by mail or phone. - 6.
 In order to enroll in courses that include a clinical component and are part of the program degree plan, students must receive clearance on a criminal background check, including sex offender registry.
 Potential students need to be aware that drug testing and clearance is a requirement for participation in all clinical components.
-Medical Laboratory Technology 7 hours - °+MDLT 1203 Phlebotomy - °+MDLT 1212 Introduction to Medical Laboratory - o+MDLT 1222 Phlebotomy Clinical Total Credit Hours: 7 - Course has prerequisite (See course description section of catalog). - ° Course must be completed with a "C" or better for admission to the Medical Laboratory Technician program. - + Courses must be taken concurrently.
+Medical Laboratory Technology 7 hours - °+MDLT 1203 Phlebotomy - °+MDLT 1212 Introduction to Medical Laboratory Technology - o+MDLT 1222 Phlebotomy Clinical Total Credit Hours: 7 - Course has prerequisite (See course description section of catalog). - ° Course must be completed with a "C" or better for admission to the Medical Laboratory Technician program. - + Courses must be taken concurrently.

 MUSIC

 University Transfer Degree

 University Transfer Degree Information:

 Students should work closely with an academic advisor each semester to make certain you are enrolled in the correct courses for your degree program, especially if you are planning to transfer to a four-year college or university.
 Students are encouraged to begin a dialogue with their intended transfer schools as early as possible.
 Early coordination between TCC academic advisors and advisors from selected four-year institutions can streamline the transfer process.
-It is the student's responsibility to ensure that he/she understands the program/admission/transfer requirements for the transfer school.
+It is the student's responsibility to ensure that he/she understands the program/ admission/transfer requirements for the transfer school.

 Program Description: